wso2/puppet-apim/wso2am_runtime/hieradata/dev/wso2/wso2am_runtime/pattern-4/README.md

         port: 4000
 ```

-  * For the Gateway cluster in the DMZ:
+  * For the Gateway cluster in the Gateway Environment-2:
-    -Update the wka list in both gateway-manager-env2.yaml and gateway-worker-env2.yaml files with the IP addresses of Gateway Manager node and Gateway Worker node in the gateway environment-2 .
+    -Update the wka list in both gateway-manager-env2.yaml and gateway-worker-env2.yaml files with the IP addresses of Gateway Manager node and Gateway Worker node in the Gateway Environment-2 .

 ```yaml
   wka: